 Once you’ve narrowed on a list of applicants, you get onto the process of evaluating the quality of the candidate before interviewing them.
 You may either choose for a phone screening or video pre-screening.
 Pre-screening is a necessary step to weed out candidates that would not be a right fit for the role.

-Suppose you’ve narrowed down to a list of 16 candidates in the review stage, you would ideally spend 15 minutes per candidate on a phone screening call, resulting in a total of 4 hours and an expenditure of $100.
+Suppose you’ve narrowed down to a list of 16 candidates in the review stage, you would ideally spend 15 minutes per candidate on a phone screening call or business phone system, resulting in a total of 4 hours and an expenditure of $100.
 Video pre-screening 16 candidates for a duration of 15 minutes per candidate would land you with the same time and cost.

 Once you’ve found your bunch of ideal candidates, it’s best practice to learn more about them before making an offer through background checks.
 You can run checks for any information from verifying their education, previous employers, to criminal databases.
 Depending on how detailed you want to go, a standard background check can cost as little as $5 or as much as $80.

 Next comes the process of preparing and conducting interviews.
 Preparing for an interview includes interview question prep and phone calls for interview scheduling.
 Let’s assume that after running pre-screening and background checks, you have narrowed to 6 candidates.
 Prepping interview questions would take up 30 minutes and cost up to $12.50.
 Calling up the 6 candidates for scheduling an interview would altogether take 45 minutes and cost $18.75.

 Once you’re done with the interview prep, it’s time to prepare your interview method.
 Today, video interviews have become a popular choice for conducting interviews in an hybrid workplace setting.
 It saves on travel time and all you need is require is access to a computer with a webcam and a stable internet connection.